Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Discussion

 where the viscous timescale $t_{\rm visc}$ at radius $R$ is given by the standard $\alpha$-disk prescription

 Here, $H$ is the scale height of the BL, $\Omega_K$ the Keplerian angular frequency, and $\alpha$ the dimensionless viscosity parameter.
 Solving for $\alpha$ in terms of the observed lag yields

-Using values for a neutron star with $R \sim 15$~km, $\Delta R \sim 2$~km, $H/R \sim 0.1$, and $\Omega_K \sim 1.2\times10^4$~s$^{-1}$, we obtain
+Using values for a neutron star with $R \sim 10$~km, $\Delta R \sim 3$ km, $H/R \sim 0.1$, and $\Omega_K \sim 1.36\times10^4$~s$^{-1}$, we obtain

-This extremely low effective viscosity indicates that the mechanical adjustment of the BL proceeds much more slowly than standard turbulent viscosity ($\alpha \sim 0.01$--0.1) (Babkovskaia, Brandenburg, \& Poutanen (\citeyear{babkovskaia2008boundary})).
+This extremely low effective viscosity indicates that the mechanical adjustment of the BL proceeds much more slowly than standard turbulent viscosity ($\alpha \sim 0.01$--0.1) (Babkovskaia, Brandenburg, \& Poutanen \citeyear{babkovskaia2008boundary}).

 Physically, this does not imply that the microscopic viscosity is unrealistically small; rather, it reflects the slower angular momentum transport in the BL, potentially mediated by radiative viscosity, magnetic stresses, or global coupling with the inner disk and corona.
 Such slow readjustment naturally explains the observed soft--hard lag on timescales of hundreds of seconds.
-Using the normalization values of the \textit{bbodyrad} component from the spectral fits, we find the radius of the body (NS) along with $\Omega_k$ (Keplerian rotation frequency), $\Omega_{NS}$ (Neutron star spin frequency), $\Omega$ (at various distances), which will be used to find the t$_{depl}$ following the relation, $t_{depl}=\frac{(\Omega - \Omega_{NS})}{\alpha (\Omega_{k}^2-\Omega^2)}$ (Abolmasov \& Poutanen \citeyear{abolmasov2021mechanical}).
-Table 3 \& 4 shows us the $t_{depl}$ values for $\alpha$ value of $10^{-7}$ .
-The calculated time scales of $t_{depl}$ are in agreement with those found in the CCF of the source.
+We point out that the $\alpha$ parameter inferred from the observed time lag is not intended to provide a direct quantitative constraint on the stress parameter adopted in the boundary-layer dynamical model.
+Instead, it should be regarded as an independent, order-of-magnitude estimate of the characteristic transport (or readjustment) viscosity based on the standard thin disk model.
+The stress parameter used in the boundary-layer model, defined through W$_{r \phi}$ = $\alpha_{BL}$ P, where W$_{r \phi}$ is the tangential stress and P is the pressure at the bottom of the layer; Abolmasov \& Poutanen (\citeyear{abolmasov2021mechanical}) and $\alpha_{BL}$ represents a distinct physical quantity associated with the angular momentum coupling at the disk -- neutron star interface.